Grihladin/misis-applied-mathematics/README.md

 Applied Mathematics at MISIS, mostly between 2022 and 2023.

 I brought them together in one place because they are part of my history.
-Some are small, some are unfinished, and some are a little rough—but I learned something from every one of them, and I didn't want to simply delete them.
+Some are small, some are unfinished, and some are a little rough, but I learned something from every one of them, and I didn't want to simply delete them.

 This was also before generative AI coding assistants became widely available,